 Below are a few suggestions for places to use your benefits debit card.
 Keep in mind that not all retailers will accept an FSA debit card.
 You may have to pay by another method and submit a claim for reimbursement.

 Most pharmacies, like CVS, Walgreens or your grocery store pharmacy, accept debit card payments.
 You can purchase prescriptions, first aid items, orthopedic shoe inserts, reading glasses, and many over-the-counter (OTC) healthcare items.

 When you shop online, try searching for “FSA” or “HSA”.
-Many retailers have labeled their items, making it easier for you to find what you’re looking for.
+Many retailers have labeled their items, making it easier for you to find what you want or need.

 Check with your doctor, dentist, optometrist, or other physician to see if you can use your FSA debit card to pay for co-pays, deductibles, and approved treatments.

 Places that sell prescription eyewear may take an FSA debit card as payment.

 You can use your FSA dollars to cover a wide range of items and services.
 Here’s a list of 10 everyday expenses that are FSA- and HSA-eligible.